-Carlos A. Menéndez was born in Havana, Cuba and studied architecture at the University of Texas at Austin where he received his Bachelor of Architecture degree in 1986.
-In architecture school, Mr. Menendez studied high-rise building design with Natalie de Blois (renowned architect of the Lever House, NY 1952) and British urban, interior and landscape design as part of a UT / Oxford program.
+Carlos A. Menéndez was born in Havana, Cuba and received a Bachelor of Architecture degree from the University of Texas at Austin.
+In architecture school, Mr. Menendez studied high-rise building design with Natalie de Blois (renowned architect of the Lever House, NY 1952) and British urban, interior and landscape design as part of a UT - Oxford program.
 Upon graduation, Carlos joined the New York architecture firm Kohn Pedersen Fox Associates where he worked as an architect on high-rise commercial buildings such as ABC Phase III Corporate Headquarters, the Rizzoli Tower on 5th Avenue in New York, Mellon Bank Tower in Philadelphia and the IBM corporate headquarters at 1225 Avenue Rene-Levesque, Montreal, Canada.

 Inspired by the filmmaking process and employing architecture as an aesthetic foundation, Mr. Menendez began designing film sets in the early 1990s starting as art director on the television series South Beach (1992).
 Since then, he has worked as production designer on The Equalizer (2020), Emergence (2019), NYPD Blue (2019), Dietland (2018), The Breaks (2017), Madoff (2016) South of Hell (2015) Rob the Mob (2014) Step Up Revolution (2012), Love Wedding Marriage (2011) and Stopping Power (2007) as well as art director and set designer on The Dictator (2012), Larry Crowne (2011), Miami Vice (2006), The Lost City (2005), Any Given Sunday (1999), Analyze This (1999), The Horse Whisperer (1998), Wild Things (1998), Speed 2 (1997), Ransom (1996), and Bad Boys (1995).